bparanj/crystal/computer/electronics/microcontroller/raspberrypi.md

 2. **Programming and Development**:
    - **Multiple Languages**: Supports Python, C, C++, Java, Scratch, and many other programming languages.
-   - **Integrated Development Environments (IDEs)**: Compatible with several IDEs, including Thonny, Geany, and Visual Studio Code.
+   - **Integrated Development Environments (IDEs)**: Compatible with several IDEs,  Thonny, Geany, and Visual Studio Code.

 3. **Educational Tool**:
    - **Learning Platform**: Widely used in education for teaching programming, electronics, and robotics.